AdmiralSnackbar66/dungeon-diaries/content/blog/2025-03-06 - My first blog post.md

   - TEST
 publish: true
 ---
 So this is my first blog post..

+I'm testing the tags and posts.

 I've been working the last couple of days setting this site up.
 Initially just with a blog to blog kind of like a journal.
 Im going to try and update with at least one entry a day but it may be difficult some days as Im not always at my computer.
 I need to somehow setup a way of doing this via mobile too.